oasis-tcs/mqtt/mqtt-sn-2.0/prose/share/mqtt-sn-v2.0-draft.md

 ### 3.1.13 Will Payload <a id='will-payload'></a>

 If the Will Flag is set to 1, the Will Payload is the next field in the Packet.
-The Will Payload defines the Application Message Payload that is to be published to the Will Topic as described in [3.1.2.2](#will-flag).
+The Will Payload defines the Application Message Payload that is to be published to the Will Topic as described in [3.1.2.2 "Will Flag"](#will-flag).
 This field consists of Binary Data.

 ### 3.1.14 Authentication Method Length <a id='authentication-method-length'></a>

 If the Auth Flag is set to 1, the Authentication Method Length is the next field in the Packet.
 It is a single byte value (max 0-255 bytes), representing the length of the field used to specify the authentication method.
-Refer to [4.11](#authentication) for more information about authentication.
+Refer to [4.11 "Authentication"](#authentication) for more information about authentication.

 ### 3.1.15 Authentication Method <a id='authentication-method'></a>

 If the Auth Flag is set to 1, the Authentication Method is the next field in the Packet.
 It is a UTF-8 Encoded String containing the name of the Authentication Method.

-To support the equivalent of the MQTT User Name and Password fields in the CONNECT packet, see [4.11.1.2](#mqtt-user-name-and-password-support).
+To support the equivalent of the MQTT User Name and Password fields in the CONNECT packet, see [4.11.1.2 "MQTT User Name and Password Support"](#mqtt-user-name-and-password-support).

-Refer to [4.11](#authentication) for more information about authentication.
+Refer to [4.11 "Authentication"](#authentication) for more information about authentication.

 ### 3.1.16 Authentication Data Length <a id='authentication-data-length'></a>

 If the Auth Flag is set to 1, the Authentication Data Length is the next field in the Packet.
 It is a two byte value (max 0-65535 bytes), representing the length of the field used to specify the authentication data.
-Refer to [4.11](#authentication) for more information about authentication.
+Refer to [4.11 "Authentication"](#authentication) for more information about authentication.

 ### 3.1.17 Authentication Data <a id='authentication-data'></a>